vinaykanigicherla/amazon_reviews_sentiment/README.md

 ### BERT Transfer Learning Approach

 In the final notebook, I created a neural network classifier and stacked it on top of the BERT encoder and trained it on the downsampled data.
 At first I simply added a single dense layer on top of the BERT encoder.
 However, during training, I realized that this model's validation accuracy stalled at around 40%.
 In order to improve the model, I added a two layer classifier instead and also made sure to add L2 weight regularization and dropout in order to combat overfitting.
 This approach achieved a 53% accuracy, differing from the SOTA benchmark for the Amazon Review Dataset by 12%.

+## Explanation of Key Decisions
+- I chose to use the BERT model for transfer learning instead of ULM-FiT as my research indicated that BERT performed better for sentiment analysis tasks, especially when using the BERT Expert model
+- I chose not to apply any form of data augmentation to my data as I alreaady had a surplus of data which I could not use due to my computing power limitations

+## Limitations and Improvements

+This approach has a number of limitations:
+-